-As as client, your institution also has an annual bandwidth allotment.
+As a client, your institution also has an annual bandwidth allotment.
 This is measured in TB, and counts the total information transferred from our servers to your viewers, regardless of speed.

 In general, when it comes to video, bigger and higher quality files require more bandwidth to stream than shorter ones do.

 Think of bandwidth as a highway.
 The more lanes there are, the more cars (data) can get through before traffic (transfer speed) gets worse.
-A two hour movie in high definition is like several 18-wheelers - a single image is more like a moped.
+A 2-hour movie in high definition is like several 18-wheelers - a single image is more like a moped.

 Videos can be streamed at a variety of quality levels and encoded and compressed in a variety of ways, so there's variability when estimating bandwidth usage.
 Still, we've done our best to give you some guidelines.

-With those benchmarks, we can say that 1TB of bandwidth would cover about 1000 hours of standard definition streaming, or about 333 hours of high definition streaming.
+With those benchmarks, we can say that 1TB of bandwidth would cover about 1000 hours of 720p streaming.